About the artist

 As a solo artist, Hannah’s work often moves between introspection, shadow, and release.
 She is especially compelled by the growing presence of dance in film and commercial media, and sees this moment as an opportunity to shape how choreography can live beyond the stage.
 She is pursuing new ways to connect dance and film, with the aim of forging pathways that expand how audiences encounter and remember dance.

 Hannah’s technical dance training includes: Ballet, Modern/Contemporary, Contact Improvisation, Improvisation as Performance, West African, Tap, and Jazz.
-She has performed in works choreographed by: Carrie Hanson (The Seldoms), Onye Ozuzu, Erin Kilmurray, Erika Randall, Victor Alexander, Kristina Isabelle, Keesha Beckford, Margi Cole, Kyle Seguin, and more.
+She has performed in works choreographed by: Carrie Hanson (The Seldoms), Onye Ozuzu, Erin Kilmurray, Erika Randall, Victor Alexander, Kristina Isabelle, Amanda Ramirez, Keesha Beckford, Margi Cole, Kyle Seguin, and more.
 Immediately following her graduation from Columbia College Chicago, Hannah was invited to dance with The Seldoms – a contemporary dance theater company in Chicago.
 She performed and toured with The Seldoms for two consecutive years, touring internationally.
 Hannah has performed in an ongoing work entitled, Black Saint and the Sinner Lady/Touch My Beloved’s Thought, conceived by Onye Ozuzu.
 This work has been performed at the Jay Pritzker Pavillion in Chicago and several times at Links Hall.
 Most recently, Hannah performed at the Museum of Contemporary Art in Chicago and Mana Contemporary under the direction of Erin Kilmurray for her work, The Function.
 Hannah continues to participate in freelance performances and projects in her two home-base cities, Chicago and Denver.